simonlotzkar/1800_20233_17/README.md

         * updater               =done
         * voter                 =not_started
     * Add all McDonalds in vancouver to the db
-    * About page content
 * Bugfix limitations
 * Clean-Up
     * Refactor code into smaller fragments where possible
     * Add inline comments throughout js code where clarity is needed
-* Make a "Current Features" and "User Tasks" section for readme and about page